SecOpsPete/threat-hunting-scenario1/README.md

 # ⚔️ Threat Hunting Lab: Devices Accidentally Exposed to the Internet

 ## 🧪 Scenario Summary

-During routine maintenance, the security team was tasked with investigating any virtual machines (VMs) in the shared services cluster (handling DNS, Domain Services, DHCP, etc.) that were mistakenly exposed to the public internet.
-The focus was on identifying misconfigurations and investigating brute-force login attempts.
+During routine maintenance, the security team was tasked with investigating virtual machines (VMs) in the shared services cluster that may have been mistakenly exposed to the public internet.
+The goal was to identify misconfigured devices and determine if any brute-force login attempts or successes occurred.

 ---

 ## 🧭 Lab Setup

 - **Target VM**: `windows-target-1`
-- **Exposure Duration**: > 7 days
+- **Duration of Exposure**: At least 7 days
+- **Log Sources Used**:
+  - `DeviceInfo`
-- **Log Source Tables**: `DeviceInfo`, `DeviceLogonEvents`
+  - `DeviceLogonEvents`
-- **Threat Hypothesis**: Public exposure of VMs without lockout policies could lead to successful brute-force login attempts.
+- **Hypothesis**: Publicly exposed VMs without account lockout policies are vulnerable to brute-force login attacks.

 ---

 ## 🔍 Phase 1: Data Collection

-**Confirm internet exposure**:
+Check for internet-facing devices:
 ```kql
 DeviceInfo
 | where DeviceName == "windows-target-1"